-A business coach is a type of consultant who provides an outside perspective for you and your company.
-They will help you address not only business issues, but also matters of a more personal nature, such as finding professional satisfaction and finding out what is most important to you.
-As an outside observer, a coach can also identify ways in which you are getting in your own way or holding your team back.
+It is not consulting or therapy.
+Effective business coaches provide motivation, but they also implement and prioritize strategies to help companies grow.
+They are often experienced entrepreneurs or executives who know how to grow successful businesses and share that experience to help other business owners achieve their goals.
+A business coach is an expert who helps entrepreneurs, influencers, and professionals to achieve their goals more strategically.
+As an outside observer, they can identify ways in which you are getting in your own way or holding your team back.
+They will help you address not only business issues, but also matters of a more personal nature, such as finding professional satisfaction and discovering what is most important to you.
 Coaches use a variety of tools to help identify how you learn, how you work, and how you relate to others.

-Over time, a leader's ability to train well may directly affect the bottom line and overall health of the company. .
+Over time, a leader's ability to train well may directly affect the bottom line and overall health of the company.